yurigbur/iam-brute/README.md

 # I am Brute!
 The idea of this enumeration script is to derive available AWS APIs directly from the boto3 library.
 As this library is (currently) nicely maintained and up to date with the AWS API, this removes the necessity to re-generate and maintain a list of endpoints that are checked.
 As far as no fundamental things are changed in boto3 or AWS, this script will always be up to date.

 Currently, only get, list and describe permissions are checked to avoid accidentially manipulating resources.
 The dynamic parameter generation currently only supports a few parameters that allow arbitrary input or are covered by the basic heuristical dummy parameter generation.
-For parameters that expect unknowncformats, the parameter validation will fail.
+For parameters that expect unknown formats, the parameter validation will fail.
 If this is the case, no access rights can be checked.
-The script prints the permissions in question and lists the parameters where the dummy input failed.
+The context feature can be used to add known parameters.

 ## Installation
 ```bash